umbraco/Umbraco.Packages/bellissima/README.md

 - 23/09/23 [First Steps with Umbraco 14](https://www.andybutland.dev/2023/09/umbraco-14-package-migration.html) - Andy Butland, Head of DXP at Umbraco HQ, shares 4 posts about his first experiences with v14.

 - 21/10/22 [Back to the Front-end](https://dev.to/mattbrailsford/series/20031) - Matt Brailsford's 10 part series exploring each aspect of the frontend tech stack.

-### Source Code

-- [Bellissima](https://github.com/umbraco/Umbraco.CMS.Backoffice) - the source code for the v14 new backoffice

-- **Packages**

-  - [Umbraco Workflow v14](https://github.com/umbraco/Umbraco.Workflow.Client.Preview/tree/main) - a preview of the client-side assets for Umbraco Workflow on v14, released by Nathan Wolfe for other package developers to review.

-  - [uSync v14 branch](https://github.com/KevinJump/uSync/tree/v14/dev) - Kevin Jump's progress with the uSync package on v14.

-  - [Contentment v14 branch](https://github.com/leekelleher/umbraco-contentment/tree/dev/wip/bellissima) - Lee Kelleher's progress with the Contentment package on v14.

-  - [Personalisation Groups v14 branch](https://github.com/AndyButland/UmbracoPersonalisationGroupsCore/tree/feature/migrate-to-14) - Andy Butland's progress with the Personalisation Groups package on v14.

-  - [UI Examples](https://github.com/umbraco/UI-Examples/tree/dev/v14) - examples of how to use the Umbraco UI in real scenarios in the back office (still under development).

-  - [Examine Peek](https://github.com/warrenbuckley/Examine-Peek) - A small simple package to show creating an Umbraco Entity Action to open a custom dialog with a simple API call

-  - [Umbraco.Community.Sustainability](https://github.com/rickbutterfield/Umbraco.Community.Sustainability/tree/feature/umbraco-14) - A package from the Umbraco Community Sustainability Team which helps developers and editors see and improve the carbon impact of their websites.

-  - [Bergmania.OpenStreetMap](https://github.com/bergmania/Bergmania.OpenStreetMap) - The Open Street Map package (used by The Starter Kit) now supports v14

 ### Package Creation Tools